Research degrees

 The RCM's doctoral programme offers both a DMus and PhD pathway.
 It is possible during the course of your degree to move between pathways to best reflect the way your individual project evolves.

-The DMus pathway places emphasis on practical work in performance and composition, supported by a written commentary.
-The PhD emphasises written work with a longer final dissertation, which may be supported by practical contributions in appropriate circumstances.
+The DMus pathway places emphasis on practical work in performance or composition, supported by a written commentary.
+The PhD emphasises written work with a longer final dissertation, which may be supported by practical elements in appropriate circumstances.

-For more information on our doctoral options, including how to apply, please follow the links below.
+For more information on our doctoral options, available supervisors, and how to apply, please follow the links below.

 Find out more about the DMus